 Five days after leaving Mainz, we arrived in Cologne and the end of our tour.
 I’d booked an apartment for a further three nights and we were looking forward to the galleries, museums, the botanical gardens and cake of this vibrant city.
 But surrendering our bikes on arrival was hard: we’d developed a fierce affection for them and would miss the open road, World Heritage Sites, the vineyards and occasional flapping of shirt-tails.
 Hell, I’d even miss the castles.

 If the idea of a cycling holiday appeals, I’d urge you to go.
-The pace is generally easy; you can stop wherever and whenever you like (without having to find a parking space); and you’ll enjoy an intimacy with the countryside and wildlife that’s impossible from the inside of a car, bus or train.
+The pace is generally easy; you can stop wherever and whenever you like (without having to find a parking space); and you’ll enjoy an intimacy with the countryside, people and wildlife that’s impossible from the inside of a car, bus or train.
 I’m already planning our next trip.
 You might want to do the same.

 *Over the years, I’ve booked three cycling holidays through Mecklenburger Radtour.
 They offer a wide choice of tours in various countries, at different fitness levels and, as you might expect from a German company, they’re reassuringly efficient.
 They book all the accommodation; arrange luggage transfer; provide the bike, route guide, information pack, simple repair kit and breakdown back-up support – though we’ve never needed the latter two.